All Products

 Document Center

-• High monitoring metrics: In the Elastic Compute Server (ECS) console or CloudMonitor, you find that your instance's outbound Internet bandwidth usage consistently exceeds 80%, approaching or reaching the bandwidth limit.
-You may also see a sudden increase in the number of network connections.
+• High monitoring metrics: In the ECS console or CloudMonitor, your instance's outbound Internet bandwidth consistently exceeds 80%, approaching or reaching the bandwidth limit.
+You may also see a sudden increase in network connections.

 Causes

-• Network attacks: Malicious attacks, such as a DDoS attack or brute-force attack, target the instance's public-facing ports and saturate the inbound bandwidth with invalid requests.
+• Network attacks: Malicious access attempts, such as application-layer CC attacks, DDoS attacks, or brute-force attacks, target the instance's public-facing ports.
+These attacks can saturate the inbound bandwidth with invalid requests.

-• Insufficient instance network specifications: As your business grows, the instance's bandwidth specification can no longer handle the normal service traffic, creating a performance bottleneck.
+• Insufficient instance network specifications: As your business grows, the instance's configured bandwidth is insufficient for normal service traffic, creating a network performance bottleneck.

-First, use the sar tool to locate the high-traffic network interface card (NIC).
-Then, use the iftop tool to identify the peer IP addresses consuming the bandwidth or the nethogs tool to identify high-traffic processes.
-Finally, take appropriate action based on the identified process and IP address.
+First, use the sar tool to identify the NIC with abnormal traffic, then use the iftop tool (to identify the peer IP address consuming bandwidth) or the nethogs tool (to identify the high-traffic process) to analyze the NIC traffic, and finally take appropriate measures based on the nature of the process and IP address.

 Step 1: Locate the high-traffic NIC

-Use the sar tool to identify the high-traffic NIC and narrow the scope of your investigation.
+Use the sar tool to identify the high-traffic NIC to pinpoint the troubleshooting target.

 1. Log on to an ECS instance using a VNC connection.